CircuitSutra/whisper/README.md

 ## Configuration parameters

 ### cores
 Number of cores in simulated system.
+Default is 1.

+### harts
+Number of harts per core.
+Default is 1.

-### xlen
+### core_hart_id_offset
-Integer register size in bits.
+Stride, s, between the value of MHARTID CSR of the first hart in one core and that of the first hart in the next core.
+Default is c*h where c and h are the number of cores and the number of harts per core respectively.
+For example, if s/c/h are 7/2/3 then the values of MMHARTID CSRs in the system will be: 0 1 2   7 8 9.

 ### isa
 Enable instruction set architecture (isa) features.